gazebosim/gz-physics/tutorials/09-set-up-physics-engine-tpe.md

 In this tutorial, we will show how to construct a simple simulation world using [TPE](https://github.com/ignitionrobotics/ign-physics/tree/main/tpe) physics engine.
 For this purpose, we will implement the pre-defined
-\ref ignition::physics::ConstructEmptyWorldFeature "ConstructEmptyWorldFeature"
+\ref gz::physics::ConstructEmptyWorldFeature "ConstructEmptyWorldFeature"
-and include this feature into an empty \ref ignition::physics::FeatureList "FeatureList" named `EntityManagementFeatureList` defined in `EntityManagementFeatures.hh`.
+and include this feature into an empty \ref gz::physics::FeatureList "FeatureList" named `EntityManagementFeatureList` defined in `EntityManagementFeatures.hh`.
 We first include the `EntityManagementFeatureList` in `plugin.cc` main file and register the example TPE physics plugin as follow: